Hartley Wood Restoration and the Marilyn Quigley Gerhold Wildflower Trail

 The Hartley Wood is a 43-acre tract of forest owned in part by the University and in part by the Borough of State College as a portion of Sunset Park.
 Approximately 30 acres of the Hartley Wood are occupied by a remnant of original, pre-settlement forest.
 In the stand are several white oaks that exceed 300 years of age and several hundred trees over 150 years.
 This parcel was part of a much larger tract purchased by James Hartley in 1784.
-Much of the surrounding land later became the property of Centre Furnace, and its constituent forest was harvested for charcoal.
+Much of the surrounding land later became the property of Centre Furnace, and its forest was harvested for charcoal.
 Our old-growth remnant owes its survival to its earlier purchase, and retention, by Hartley.

 In 1907, the land was purchased by H. Walton Mitchell, a prosperous judge from Pittsburgh who served on the Penn State board of trustees.
 Mitchell eventually built a house on his property (the current Schreyer House).
 The University’s portion of the land, including the house, was purchased from the Mitchell family in 1989.

 Dendrochronological research by Samuel Grinstead1 reveals a distinct cohort of trees originating in the stand between 1837 and about 1850, when we believe selective cutting occurred for the first time in the Hartley Wood.
 Almost all of the trees that survive from this cohort of regeneration are white oaks.
 After about 1900, oak recruitment virtually stopped and other species began to appear.
 Red maple, black cherry, and other trees that have entered the stand since about 1910 are “shade tolerators.”
 The last century also saw the influx of a large number of non-native species dispersing from the nearby neighborhood of College Heights beginning as early as the 19-teens.
 Shade-tolerators and, of course, exotic species would have been uncommon or absent in the pre-settlement forest purchased by James Hartley.
 Research by Penn State faculty members and others shows that frequent, light disturbance (primarily fire) favored oak species on sites similar to that of Hartley Wood.
-One of the goals of the Arboretum is to attempt to return the Hartley Wood to a semblance of its pre-settlement state.
+One of the Arboretum’s goals is to attempt to return the Hartley Wood to a semblance of its pre-settlement state.

 1Grinstead, S.C.
 2007.
 A Restoration Management Plan for the Hartley Wood in The Arboretum at Penn State.
 Master of Forest Resources Paper, The Pennsylvania State University.
 211 pp.